 When it comes to climate change and the continuation of humanity itself, deforestation is a leading cause for concern.
 There are many connections between deforestation and food production worldwide that we must address.
 Agriculture drives 80 percent of tropical deforestation and has serious implications for the health of forests worldwide.
 In all, scientists have identified eight commodities that drive almost all deforestation globally.
 These are further divided into primary and secondary drivers.
 The primary drivers of deforestation are beef, soy, palm oil, and wood products.
 The demand for these four commodities drives the majority of deforestation.
 Secondary food related drivers of deforestation which still have notable impacts are coffee, rubber, cocoa, and sugar.

-This video clip is from the T. Colin Campbell Center for Nutrition Studies online Food and Sustainability Certificate.
+This video clip is from a T. Colin Campbell Center for Nutrition Studies online course.

 By far, the largest contributor to deforestation is the agriculture of beef and other livestock.
 Especially in the Amazon, large swathes of rainforest are cut for cattle as well as the production of soybeans.
 A study published by Greenpeace found that nearly 80 percent of land deforested in the Amazon between 1996 and 2006 is now used for cattle ranching with these trends largely continuing today.
 The production of soybeans can be understood by and large as the production of livestock.
 Confounding all reason, rainforests are cut down to grow monocultures of soybeans, which are then shipped around the world as animal feed.
 Of the soybeans grown in Brazil, the world’s largest producer, over 90 percent are used as feed, with 50 percent used as chicken feed, 25 percent as pig feed, and 12 percent for beef and dairy cattle feed.
 To make matters worse, land that once supported the richest biodiversity on the planet can only support the pesticide ridden monocultures of soybeans for a few years before it is drained of all nutrients and rendered unproductive.
 This in turn leads to even more deforestation.